 Coach and I were riding the 2019 Milk Run, which the Athens Motorcycle Club (one of the oldest AMA-chartered clubs) started in 1946.
 The Milk Run enduro is steeped in history, having been won by off-road racing legends such as Terry Cunningham, Mike Melton, Mark Hyde, Wally Wilson and John Penton.
-Even though the Milk Run isn’t on the national calendar, winning it means something, and it pulls national-caliber riders.
+Even though the Milk Run isn’t on the AMA National Enduro Championship schedule, winning it means something, and it pulls national-caliber riders.
 Recent champs have included Russell Bobbitt, Zach Klamfoth and Robbie Jenks.

 The Milk Run is a throwback hard-core, traditional southern Ohio enduro, which means timekeeping, hills, roots, ruts, mud, rocks, clay, surprises, memories and all the adventure your bloody knuckles, cramped thighs, pumped-up forearms, shredded jersey, soaked feet, bruised shoulders and swearing mouth can handle.

 And that is why myself and co-workers Mike Jolly and Erek Kudla thought this would be a great first motorcycle race for Coach.

 If that was the right call is Coach’s story to tell, but for me the 2019 Milk Run delivered.
 It was a reminder that composure, encouragement and mindset matter—a lot.